THE SCCRIPT

-LOGLINE: A mysterious young, Irish girl, who refuses to name herself, insists that Aiden O’Brien, a literary agent read her work—both their lives depend on it!
-Despite Aiden’s repeated attempts to destroy the script, it returns, together with a host of Celtic demons and a sign, in Gaelic, “The Past Does Not Die.”
+LOGLINE: A mysterious young, Irish girl, who refuses to name herself, insists that a literary agent read her work—both their lives depend on it!

 After teaching a class on Celtic history for OLLI a few years ago, I was asked to consider teaching a class on Celtic legends, monsters, demons, etc. I balked.
 When I talked it over with my wife (a Californian), I explained that coming from the land of the Celts (Wales), I was apprehensive, believing that if you speak the demon’s name, it can enter your life in some way!
 Of course, she laughed at that!